-There are four award standards for the Phoenix, these are: Description GOLD STANDARD AWARD This shall be awarded to Teams who obtain between 80% and 100 % inclusive of the overall marks.
-Each Team member will be awarded a Gold Standard Phoenix Challenge Badge to wear on her or his uniform.
-SILVER STANDARD AWARD A STATE OF THE STA This shall be awarded to Teams who obtain between 65% and 79% of the overall marks.
-Each Team member will be awarded a Silver Standard Phoenix Challenge Badge to wear on her or his uniform. -0- BRONZE STANDARD AWARD This shall be awarded to Teams who obtain between 30% and 64% of the overall marks.
-Each Team member will be awarded a Bronze Standard Phoenix Challenge Badge to wear on her or his uniform.
-PARTICIPATION AWARD This shall be awarded to Teams who obtain up to 29% of the overall marks Each Team member will be awarded a Participation Badge to wear on her or his uniform.
+There are four award standards for the Phoenix, these are: Description GOLD STANDARD AWARD This shall be awarded to Teams who obtain The state of the s between 80% and 100 % inclusive of the overall marks.
+Each Team member will be awarded a Gold Standard Phoenix Challenge Badge to wear on their uniform.
+9 SILVER STANDARD AWARD This shall be awarded to Teams who obtain between 65% and 79% of the overall marks.
+Each Team member will be awarded a Silver Standard Phoenix Challenge Badge to wear on their uniform.